-STEP 1: Turn off lights.
+STEP 1: Lights will be turned off.

-STEP 2: Ask participants to look around at their peers, themselves, and the room and see where the pesticides have spread.
-Explain to them that you put glow-in-the-dark powder outside the training room at the beginning of the training.
-Ask them to think about how easily the dust was transferred and spread.
+STEP 2: After it is dark, look around at your peers, yourself, and the room and see where the pesticides have spread.
+Share your thoughts on how easily the dust was transferred and spread.